sycomix/Clover-Edition/README.md

 ## Clover Edition
 ### Coming: Soon.

 In 2016, Donald Trump ran for president on a campaign of Making Anime Real.
 Four years later this promise is finally being fullfilled.
 Behold AIDungeon(no space): Clover Edition.
-The only video game where you can truely Do Anything:
+The only video game where you can truly Do Anything:

 --insert screenshots here--

 A fork of AIDungeon2.
 I just wanted to change some small things and now I am worried I will end up completely rewriting it.

-####Features:
+#### Features:
 ------------------------

 * Complete rewrite of the user interface